MengShen0709/CE7490-RAID6/README.md

 </p>

 ## Installation Guide
-The RAID-6 system is devloped in Python 3.7 environment with corresponding dependencies.
+The RAID-6 system is devloped in Python 3.8 environment with corresponding dependencies.

 The project is supported on Linux and MacOS.
 It may be possible to install on Windows, though this hasn't been extensively tested.

 ### Installing Anaconda
-[Anaconda](https://www.anaconda.com/distribution/) is a library that includes Python and many useful packages, as well as an environment manager called conda that makes package management simple.
+Anaconda is a library that includes Python and many useful packages, as well as an environment manager called conda that makes package management simple.

-Follow the official instrutions of Anaconda.
+Follow the [official instrutions](https://www.anaconda.com/distribution/) of Anaconda to install.
 Once it has been successfully installed, run the following command at terminal:

 ```
 git clone https://github.com/GuluDeemo/CE7490-RAID6.git